latolukasz/beeorm-doc/docs/guide/README.md

 ## Designed for MySQL

-BeeORM has a different concept.
-In real life, developers choose one database software and stick to it.
-It's very unlikely you want to switch from MySQL to SQL Server and later to PostgreSQL.
+BeeORM has a unique approach to database support.
+Unlike other ORM libraries, which aim to provide a generic interface to many different databases, BeeORM is specifically tailored to work with [MySQL](https://www.mysql.com/).
-Every database has unique features and requires different optimization to squeeze top performance.
+This allows us to take full advantage of MySQL's unique features and optimization techniques, resulting in top performance and reliability.
-Our team is following a simple rule - **"don't be average in many technologies, be expert in few"**.
-That's why BeeORM supports only one database - [MySQL](https://www.mysql.com/).
-It's designed from the beginning to use all MySQL features most optimally.
-We are following new releases of MySQL implementing all required changes and improvements, so you can be sure that BeeORM supports everything that MySQL provides.
+Our team is committed to staying up-to-date with the latest MySQL releases and implementing any necessary changes and improvements.
+With BeeORM, you can trust that you are using a database-specific ORM that is expertly designed to support all of MySQL's capabilities.

 ## Centralised data model